Texas-Aerial-Robotics/object-detection/README.md

 ## Contributing to this repository

 Never push your changes directly to the `main` branch!
 Create a branch for each high level change you are working on (`documentation` or `new-cv-algorithm` or something).
-When you've finished working on and testing your code, open a merge request in Github, and describe the changes you've made and what needs to be reviewed by other team members.
+When you've finished working on and testing your code, open a pull request in Github, and describe the changes you've made and what needs to be reviewed by other team members.
 Don't forget to merge in any new changes from `main` into your branch.
 Once a couple of team members have reviewed and approved your changes, those changes will be merged into `main`!
 See [this link](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) for a quick guide on working with different git branches.

 ## Installation